 While some of the features of different pillow protectors may vary, there are a few basic factors to consider when choosing yours.
 For instance, know your protector’s hypoallergenic and water-resistant qualities, breathability and ease of care.

 Moisture can easily damage your duvet, making it a breeding ground for bacteria while ruining its filling.
-A waterproof duvet protector is an easy way to extend the life of your duvet so you can enjoy its warmth and fluffiness for years to come.
+A duvet protector is an easy way to extend the life of your duvet so you can enjoy its warmth and fluffiness for years to come.
 Opt for a lightweight and breathable duvet protector that won’t result in any extra perspiration.

 Mattress Protectors vs Mattress Pads: What’s the Difference?